-The underwriters have advised us and the selling shareholder that they propose initially to offer the shares to the public at the public offering price on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$ per share.
+The underwriters have advised us that they propose initially to offer the shares to the public at the public offering price on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$ per share.
 The underwriters may allow, and the dealers may reallow, a discount not in excess of \$ per share to other dealers.
-After the initial public offering, the public offering price, concession and discount may be changed.
+After the public offering, the public offering, price, concession and discount may be changed.

-The following table shows the public offering price, underwriting discount, and proceeds before expenses to us and the selling shareholder.
+The following table shows the public offering price, underwriting discount and proceeds before expenses to us.
 The information assumes either no exercise or full exercise by the underwriters of their over-allotment options.

 PER SHARE WITHOUT OPTION WITH OPTION

 Public offering price \$ \$ \$

 Underwriting discount \$ \$ \$

-Proceeds, before expenses, to Regeneron Proceeds, before expenses, to the selling \$ \$ \$
+Proceeds, before expenses, to Regeneron \$ \$ \$

-shareholder \$ \$ \$

-The expenses of the offering, including those of the selling shareholder, but not including the underwriting discount, are estimated at \$750,000 and are payable by us.
+The expenses of the offering, not including the underwriting discount, are estimated at \$700,000 and are payable by us.